WiIIiam278/HuskTowns/docs/Towns.md

-Once you have [installed HuskTowns](setup) on your server, in order to get started using the plugin, you'll need to either make a new town, or accept an invitation from another player to join one.
-Players can only be in one town at a time and each town has a single mayor.
+Towns are the social and economic core of HuskTowns, and allow users to build a society, [create claims](claims), [manage relations](town-relations), and if enabled even [go to war](town-wars).
+Players can either make a new town, or accept an invitation from another player to join one.
+You can only be in one town at a time and each town has a single mayor.

-## 1 Creating a town
+## 1. Creating a town
 To make a town, type `/town create <name>`.
 This will make a new town at level 1 with the given name.

 If your server has the `towns.require_first_level_collateral` setting enabled, then creating a town will cost the price of "level 1" as defined in [`levels.yml`](config-files).
 The name mustn't contain any whitespace characters.